hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   If logging is enabled, logs will be exported to Stackdriver.
   Structure is [documented below](#nested_log_config).

+* `service_lb_policy` -
+  (Optional)
+  URL to networkservices.ServiceLbPolicy resource.
+  Can only be set if load balancing scheme is EXTERNAL, EXTERNAL_MANAGED, INTERNAL_MANAGED or INTERNAL_SELF_MANAGED and the scope is global.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.